6 ways to boost your B2B e-commerce strategy

 Below-par B2B e-commerce experiences

 In comparison to the simplicity offered by Amazon, many retailers struggle.
-Currently, 50% of B2B sites are not meeting their customers’ expectations.
+Studies reveal that only 40% of B2B businesses prioritize customer experience, leading to potential misalignments with buyer expectations..
 Errors that could easily be remedied cost businesses an average of $1.8 million every year and cause frustration that can drive customers into the arms of competitors.
 45% of B2B customers say product information is “often incorrect” and 49% have contacted customer service because of missing or inaccurate information.

 The Amazon Effect impacts every manufacturer and wholesaler, regardless of vertical.
 The movement to online self-service ordering is well underway, with 83% of B2B buyers already stating they prefer to order or pay through a digital platform.
 B2B brands without an e-commerce strategy are seeing decreasing sales, especially those with highly commoditized products.